itbleich/itbleich.github.io/_tabs/Research_and_Insights.md

 # Research & Insights

-This section contains practical notes, methodological insights, and perspectives from my research in neuroethology, quantitative behavior, and experimental neuroscience.
+This section presents perspectives and practical insights drawn from my research, which I hope will also be useful to others...

 ---

 ## Metadata: The Most Important Thing You'll Ever Save

-Good metadata can be the difference between a dataset that remains useful for years and one that becomes impossible to interpret.
-This article discusses practical strategies for organizing experiments and ensuring long-term reproducibility.
+One of the most valuable lessons I've learned is that good metadata can determine whether a dataset remains useful or becomes impossible to interpret.
+Here I share the workflows and practices that I apply for making experiments as metadata-proof as possible.

 → [Read more](/research/metadata)